empowered by horses & friends

 Mary Waldolf

-Registered Social Worker (BSW) and Equine/Animal-inclusive Wellness Professional (EAPDC).
+Registered Social Worker (RSW, BSW) and Equine/Animal-inclusive Wellness Professional (EAPDC).

 Steven Robert Kennedy